eduraices/react-nb-spring-mongo-starter/README.md

 * Frontend can be coded and compiled from ./src folder
 * Backend can be coded and build from ./java-src folder.

-Backend API can be tested visually from the address 'http://localhost:8080' (from you could fetch data responses), while your app to develop in React.js will be served in the address 'http://localhost:3000'.
+Backend API can be tested visually from the address 'http://localhost:8080/books', or 'http://localhost:8080/publishings' (from you could fetch data responses), while your app in React.js will be served from the address 'http://localhost:3000'.

-### Tomcat server reads from Built 'backend-spring/target/app.jar
+***
+## Notes about configurations

+### Backend open-jdk container run the Built .jar file, wich is found in 'nb-spring/target/springStart-0.0.1-SNAPSHOT.jar'

 You have two option there.
 By default, the file 'app.jar' is served by the container named 'backend-spring'.
 This container gets the target 'file.jar' built from the NetBeans project included.
 But if you'll want to use your own Tomcat dev server (maybe from your IDE, most recommendable option while developing) you could disable this container typing 'docker-compose stop backend-spring' in shell (or editing the file 'docker-compose', to change the ports exposed, or to delete or comment the lines related to this container).